Document Exchange Destinations

 A destination is a programmatically targetable URI for the secure submission of signed-and-encrypted messages.
+When you set up a destination in a Document Exchange runtime, you are giving others in your network an endpoint to target to share documents with you.
 Destinations are underpinned with their own unique digital certificate, which is used for the encryption of any messages targeting the destination.
 This ensures that only the possessor of the destination's private key is able to decrypt the payload.
 This also allows the message recipient to authoritatively verify the identity of the sender.

 NOTE: The Document Store service is reliant on the On-Chain Registry service.
 The certificate associated with each destination is stored in the On-Chain Registry membership profile.
 This makes it possible to query the destinations of all members in an environment through a convenient address book, while also providing access to all certificates for the encryption of messages and verification of signatures.

 In order for a destination to be configured, the accompanying membership needs to have it's identity confirmed in the Network and Registered on On-Chain.
 If you are unsure of whether your membership meets these criteria, you can check the status by navigating to the membership in question within the Address Book where you should see two green checks next to Identity and Registered On-Chain with an accompanying certificate.
 See below for an example of both a sufficiently identitifed Membership on the left and an insufficiently identified Membership on the right:

 If your Membership has yet to be confirmed, follow these steps from here:

 - Click View Membership Details and select Confirm Identity in the top right

 You will now choose between generating a Self-Signed Identity Certificate or an Externally-Signed Identity Certificate.
 The recommended approach is to allow Kaleido to register your membership identity on chain with a self-signed identity certificate.
 This will allow you to create the destination immediately through the Kaleido console.